kucars/Discrete_Cosserat_CB/README.md

-# Composite-Body Algorithm of Discrete Cosserat Method for Soft Manipulators Dynamics
+# Composite-Body Algorithm of Discrete Cosserat Method

 This MATLAB code implements the composite-body algorithm of the Discrete Cosserat method for soft manipulator dynamics, as described in